jjvanzon/Circular-Language-Spec/broader-view/object-storage.md

 - ### ID's

     - ID’s are numbers that identify an object.
 The same object can be referenced from many different places.
 Each of those places can give the object an extra ID.
 So an object can have several ID’s.
 Most of the times, the ID is a position in a list.
-An object can also get its own unique ID, but this ID will be based on the *position* in one central list, so it is still the same concept.
+An object can also get its own unique ID, but this ID might be based on the *position* in one central list, so it is still the same concept.

     - This article contains a lot of loose ideas about the subject, but was not turned into well-readable text.
 The concept of identifying an object by its position in a list was applied in both experiments 0.9 and 2.0.
 It is the fastest reference to an object there is.